As an applicant, you will receive the CAS automatically by email, a maximum of 4 months prior to the course start date, once you have:

 Activate the CAS and receive your CAS number

-The International Office is required to review the financial evidence of all current students (including low-risk nationals) who are making visa applications, to ensure your visa application is likely to succeed.
+The Visa and Immigration Team is required to review the financial evidence of all current students (including low-risk nationals) who are making visa applications, to ensure your visa application is likely to succeed.
 We need to do this before assigning your CAS number.

-If you are applying for your visa through the International Office, bring the printed CAS checking document with a draft copy of your visa application form and other documents to submit to a visa advisor either at a drop-in session on Jubilee Campus or by appointment on University Park Campus.
+If you are applying for your visa through the Visa and Immigration Team, bring the printed CAS checking document with a draft copy of your visa application form and other documents to submit to a visa adviser by appointment.
 You CAS number can then be activated.

 If you are applying from overseas or are making a premium application, in-person at a premium service centre in the UK, or if you are applying independantly by post in the UK, please email a copy of your financial evidence to email@example.com.